 Accurate and reliable blood pressure measurement is critical for the proper diagnosis and management of hypertension.
 So much so that a 5 mm Hg BP measurement error can lead to incorrect hypertension classification in 84 million individuals worldwide, according to a consensus document published in the Journal of Hypertension.
 Understanding the ways BP measurement goes wrong, and how to tackle them, can improve diagnosis and management of hypertension.

 Unfortunately, BP measurement is often suboptimally performed in clinical practice, which can lead to errors that inappropriately alter management decisions in 20% to 45% of cases.
 This inaccuracy has persisted despite extensive education and efforts to raise awareness on the adverse consequences of incorrect clinic BP measurement, according to the Lancet Commission on Hypertension Group position statement.
-That statement was co-written by AMA Vice President of Health Outcomes Michael Rakotz, MD, and Gregory D. Wozniak, PhD, who is vice president of outcomes analytics at the AMA.
+That statement was co-written by AMA Group Vice President of Improving Health Outcomes Michael Rakotz, MD, and Gregory D. Wozniak, PhD, who is vice president of health outcomes analytics at the AMA.

 “Many measurement errors can be minimized by appropriate patient preparation and standardized techniques.
 Validated semi-automated or automated upper arm cuff devices should be used instead of auscultation to simplify measurement and prevent observer error,” the consensus document says.